Brown-University-Library/disa_dj_project/README.md

     - delete the `disa_dj_project-web` image which should force it to be rebuilt (best option), or...

-    - run `docker-compose build` to force the container to be rebuilt.
+    - run `docker-compose up --build` to force the container to be rebuilt.
 (I don't think this actually creates a new image, so subsequent runs of `docker-compose up` will still use the old image.)

 ---